 College Credit Recommendations

 NOCTI collaborates with the National College Credit Recommendation Service (NCCRS) to translate all credential content into college credit recommendations.
 Students who score 70% or higher on approved credentials are eligible for college credit recommendations.
 A free College Credit Recommendation Report is generated for each eligible student to share with the college or university they are interested in attending.
-When an official transcript is required to consider granting credit, NOCTI’s agreement with Excelsior College provides an option to meet this requirement.
+When an official transcript is required to consider granting credit, NOCTI’s agreement with Excelsior University provides an option to meet this requirement.